-Most obstetricians will utilize an ultrasound machine at each visit to monitor the growth and development of the baby.
+Most obstetricians will utilise an ultrasound machine at each visit to monitor the growth and development of the baby.
 They are apt at managing any issue that arises during the pregnancy.

 One of the most important things about choosing pregnancy care with a private obstetrician is that they are available to attend to your pregnancy needs 24 hours a day via a paging service.
 This provides you assurances that you get the best care from an experienced professional.

 – Friends or family may offer you their personal recommendations from their own experiences